 Parental marriage certificate

 You can send the papers by mail or attach them in an email.
 The papers must reach the church office no later than one week before the baptism and preferably before.

 The family must be a member of the Danish Church in Australia.

-All godparents must be baptized by a Christian baptism that is recognized by Folkekirken.
-If in doubt, talk to the pastor.
+All godparents must be baptized at a Christian baptism that is recognized by Folkekirken.
+If in doubt, talk to the minister.

-The baptism is not registered in Denmark, so if you move to Denmark, you must go to the Church office yourself with the baptismal certificate you receive on the day of baptism and get the baptism registered.
+The baptism from the Danish Church is not registered in Denmark, so if you move to Denmark, you must go to the Church office with the baptismal certificate you receive on the day of baptism and get the baptism registered.

-The great distances in Australia can make it difficult to make it fit with a worship service.
+The great distances in Australia can sometimes make it difficult to make the date of the baptism fit with a scheduled Church Service.
 In special cases, a home baptism can be arranged.
-There will then be an additional fee, including for the transportation costs (usually we ask for a $50 donation)
+There will be an additional fee and transportation costs (usually we ask for a $50 donation).